Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 # Disk usage analysis
 $ du -s -h PATH  # Summarize [-s] human readable [-h] disk usage
-$ df -H # See system usage distribution
+$ df -h # See system usage distribution
 $ ncdu  # See what directories are using disk space

 # Display hostname of the system
 $ hostname

+# Check NTP server clock time synchronization
+$ timedatectl

 # Shows information of all logged in users
 $ finger [USERNAME]